G00406014/digital-rain-25-cpp/index.md

 The Digitalrain::updateRain() algorithm simulates falling raindrops on the screen.
 It loops through each raindrop, clears its previous position, and moves it down by its speed.

 If a raindrop reaches the bottom of the screen, it will then reset to the top with a random position and speed.

 The Digitalrain::StartRain() function begins the animation by first clearing the screen.
-Then, it enters an infinite loop where updateRain() is called repeatedly, and a 50-millisecond delay is added using Sleep(50) to control the update speed, creating a smooth rain effect on the screen.
+Then, it enters an infinite loop where updateRain() is called repeatedly, and a 50-millisecond delay is added using Sleep(50) to control the update speed, creating a pleasant rain effect on the screen.

 ## Problem Solving